Time::Local(3) User Contributed Perl Documentation Time::Local(3)

 supported range.

-As of version 5.12.0, perl has stopped using the underlying time
+As of version 5.12.0, perl has stopped using the time implementation of

-library of the operating system it's running on and has its own
+the operating system it's running on.
+Instead, it has its own

 Ambiguous Local Times (DST)